 Uso-Hachi can be used to rest one of the opponent’s 5-cost or less Characters, enabling you to attack and KO that Character or ignore it if it’s a blocker and focus your attacks on their Leader.

 6-cost Sanji is a blocker, but you’ll usually play him as a Counter card.
 You often won’t fall 2 Don behind your opponent, so you won’t reduce Sanji‘s cost to 3 Don.
-However, since he can be searched and added to your hand through 1-cost Trafalgar Law and Leader effect, you can draw it to use the +2,000 Counter effect.
+However, since he can be searched and added to your hand through Leader effect, you can draw him to use the +2,000 Counter effect.

 Mulligan